jhillyerd/enmime/mime-dump/README.md

 mime-dump
 =========

-mime-dump is a utility that aids in the debugging of go.enmime.
+mime-dump is a utility that aids in the debugging of enmime.
 To use it type `go build` in this directory, then pass it an email to parse:

     ./mime-dump ../test-data/mail/html-mime-inline.raw